-6. MUNI SATURDAY OR SUNDAY PREMIUM
+5. MUNI SATURDAY OR SUNDAY PREMIUM

-- 129. At the Municipal Railway, when an employee works Saturday or Sunday as part of the scheduled forty (40) hour work week, the employee shall be paid at the straight time base rate, with an additional premium of ninety four twelve and a half percent (94 12.5%) of one-half the base rate for any hours worked on Saturday or Sunday as part of the scheduled forty (40) hour work week.
-No more than fifteen (15) employees shall be assigned the Sunday through Thursday work week.
-No more than twenty-five (25) employees shall be assigned to work Saturday and Sunday as part of the scheduled forty (40) hour work week and said twenty five (25) employees shall be paid a 12.5% premium in addition to their regular day's pay for work on Saturday and ninety-four percent (94%) of one-half of the base rate for work on Sunday. - 130.
-Such assignments shall be made first on a voluntary, seniority basis followed by assignment on the basis of inverse seniority.
+129. Such assignments shall be made first on a voluntary, seniority basis followed by assignment on the basis of inverse seniority.
 Shift assignments shall be made for periods of six (6) consecutive months.
 Prior to the end of the initial six (6) month period, Muni Management shall give written notice that employees shall have an opportunity to bid for shift assignment for the next succeeding six (6) month period in accordance with the seniority selection procedure as outlined above.
-Such written notice shall be given by posting the notification on all official bulletin boards of the Municipal Railway and by sending the notification to the Union. - 131.
-It is further understood and agreed that the seniority selection procedure shall be implemented by starting at the top of the seniority roster and working down on a voluntary basis and, if the shifts are not filled through a voluntary basis, then they are to be assigned by applying inverse seniority. - 132.
-It is further understood and agreed that Sunday and holiday work will be permitted only to the extent of insuring continued operation and availability of equipment.
-No major work will be performed on Sundays or holidays unless equipment conditions so require.
+Such written notice shall be given by posting the notification on all official bulletin boards of the Municipal Railway and by sending the notification to the Union.

+- 130. It is further understood and agreed that the seniority selection procedure shall be implemented by starting at the top of the seniority roster and working down on a voluntary basis and, if the shifts are not filled through a voluntary basis, then they are to be assigned by applying inverse seniority. - 131.
+It is further understood and agreed that Sunday and holiday work will be permitted only to the extent of insuring continued operation.
+Major work will be performed on Sundays or holidays only as equipment conditions so require. - 132.
+Employees assigned to Saturday as a part of their scheduled forty (40) hour week will receive base rate including shift differential when applicable, with an additional premium of fifteen percent (15.0%). - 133.
+Employees assigned to Sunday as a part of their scheduled forty (40) hour week will receive base rate including shift differential when applicable, with an additional premium of thirty percent (30.0%).

-7. HEAVY EQUIPMENT PREMIUM
+6. HEAVY EQUIPMENT PREMIUM

-- 133. Employees in Class 7381 assigned to work on vehicles over one (1) ton shall be paid a Heavy Equipment Premium of forty cents (\$0.40) per hour.
-Employees shall be paid a minimum of four (4) hours Heavy Equipment Premium when assigned to work heavy - JULY 1, 2006 2012 JUNE 30, 2012 2014 MOU BETWEEN SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY equipment four (4) hours or less.
+134. Employees in Class 7381 assigned to work on vehicles over one (1) ton shall be paid a Heavy Equipment Premium of forty-five cents (\$0.45) per hour.
+Employees shall be paid a minimum of four (4) hours Heavy Equipment Premium when assigned to work heavy equipment four (4) hours or less.
 Employees shall be paid eight (8) hours Heavy Equipment Premium when assigned to work heavy equipment for more than four (4) hours or shall be paid for all hours actually worked on heavy equipment, whichever is greater.
-Effective 12/27/08, the Heavy Equipment Premium will be forty-five cents (\$0.45) per hour.

-8. AUXILIARY EQUIPMENT PREMIUM
+7. AUXILIARY EQUIPMENT PREMIUM

-- 134. Employees in Class 7313 shall receive a premium of forty cents (\$0.40) per hour when assigned to work on Auxiliary Equipment or Heavy Component Overhaul.
+- 135. Employees in Class 7313 shall receive a premium of forty-five cents (\$0.45) per hour when assigned to work on Auxiliary Equipment or Heavy Component Overhaul.
 "Auxiliary Equipment" is defined as vehicle components other than engines, transmissions, brakes, suspension, steering, and parts thereof, and any systems and components contained in the cab or chassis of a vehicle.
-"Heavy Component Overhaul" is defined as complete disassembly, inspection, rebuilding/machining, reassembly and testing of the following components: Engines, Transmission, Differentials, and Wheel Chair assemblies. - 135.
+"Heavy Component Overhaul" is defined as complete disassembly, inspection, rebuilding/machining, reassembly and testing of the following components: Engines, Transmission, Differentials, and Wheel Chair assemblies. - 136.
 Employees shall be paid a minimum of four (4) hours Auxiliary Equipment Premium when assigned to work on Auxiliary Equipment or perform Heavy Component Overhaul work four (4) hours or less.
 Employees shall be paid eight (8) hours Auxiliary Equipment Premium when assigned to work on Auxiliary Equipment or perform Heavy Component Overhaul work for more than four (4) hours or shall be paid for all hours actually worked on Auxiliary Equipment or Heavy Component Overhaul, whichever is greater.
-Effective 12/27/08, the Auxiliary Equipment Premium will be forty-five cents (\$0.45) per hour.

-9. SUPERVISORY DIFFERENTIAL ADJUSTMENT
+8. SUPERVISORY DIFFERENTIAL ADJUSTMENT